Davallia fejeensis: How to Grow the Mini Rabbit’s Foot Fern

 Davallia fejeensis is a tropical Fijian species and requires a warm temperature and high humidity to thrive.

-In fact, humidity is even more necessary if grown epiphytically.
+In the wild, humidity is even more necessary as it will be growing epiphytically.
 Here, the plant simply won’t have access to the usual reservoir of moisture in the substrate and, instead, will have to rely on the atmosphere to regulate its hydration.

 Growth